fourMs/MGT-python/musicalgestures/documentation/_flow.md

 #### Returns

-- `MgObject` - A new MgObject pointing to the output video file.
+- `MgVideo` - A new MgVideo pointing to the output video file.